 - Victoria (85 tons, crew 43) commanded by Luis Mendoza.

 Departure and crossing of the Atlantic

 On 13 December the fleet anchored near present-day Rio de Janeiro.
 There the crew was resupplied, but bad conditions caused them to delay.
-Afterwards, they continued to sail south along South America's east coast, looking for the strait that Magellan believed would lead to the Spice Islands.
-The fleet reached Río de la Plata in early February, 1520.
+Afterward, they continued to sail south along South America’s east coast, looking for the strait that Magellan believed would lead to the Spice Islands.
+The fleet reached Río de la Plata in early February 1520.

 Magellan established a temporary settlement called Puerto San Julian on March 30, 1520.
 On Easter (April 1 and 2), a mutiny broke out involving three of the five ship captains.
 Magellan took quick and decisive action.
 Luis de Mendoza, the captain of Victoria, was killed by a party sent by Magellan, and the ship was recovered.
 After Concepción’s anchor cable had been secretly cut by his forces, the ship drifted towards the well-armed Trinidad, and Concepcion’s captain de Quesada and his inner circle surrendered.
 Juan de Cartagena, the head of the mutineers on the San Antonio, subsequently gave up.
 Antonio Pigafetta reported that Gaspar Quesada, the captain of Concepción, and other mutineers were executed, while Juan de Cartagena, the captain of San Antonio, and a priest named Padre Sanchez de la Reina were marooned on the coast.
 Most of the men, including Juan Sebastián Elcano, were needed and forgiven.